-Our Board of Directors (the "Board") employs a principles-based approach to identify and monitor the myriad of risks impacting the Company, including cybersecurity risks.
+Our Board employs a principles-based approach to identify and provide oversight with respect to the myriad of risks impacting the Company, including cybersecurity risks.
 The executive leadership team monitors our risk environment, including attempting to identify potential unknown risks, and regularly reports on such matters to our Board or committees thereof.
 We have an enterprise risk management ("ERM") program designed to identify, assess, prioritize, manage and mitigate major risk exposures that could affect our ability to execute on our corporate strategy and fulfill our business objectives.
 Our ERM program is administered by a risk council made up of members of senior management supported by subject matter experts within our organization.
 The Board fulfills certain risk oversight functions through its standing committees.
 Representatives of the risk council report to the Audit Committee on risk exposure, management and tolerance, and related matters.
 The Audit Committee oversees the risks related to the integrity of the Company's financial statements and receives an ERM report at least annually.
-Further, the Company's Disclosure Controls Committee reports directly to the Audit Committee on certain matters relating to our public disclosures.
-Our Nominating and Governance Committee has the responsibility of periodically monitoring, reviewing and discussing with management the Company's cybersecurity preparedness, vulnerabilities, defenses and planned responses, including related risk management programs and practices.
+Further, the Company's Disclosure Controls Committee has the responsibility of periodically monitoring, reviewing and discussing with management the Company's cybersecurity preparedness, vulnerabilities, defenses and planned responses, including related risk management programs and practices.

 As discussed above, our cybersecurity team oversees information security, cyber and technology risk and IT compliance.
-As of December 31, 2023, our cybersecurity team consisted of 13 associates with an average of approximately 14 years of cybersecurity experience, all of whom hold college degrees, including three that hold a master's degree (two of which are in the field of information security), along with 52 professional certifications in aggregate.
-Our cybersecurity team is led by a Senior Director of Cybersecurity, who reports through one of our Vice Presidents to our Chief Technology and Innovation Officer, who is a member of the executive team.
+As of December 31, 2024, our cybersecurity team consisted of 14 associates with an average of over ten years of cybersecurity experience, most of whom hold advanced degrees in the fields of information security and/or cybersecurity, along with over 50 professional certifications in the aggregate.
+Our cybersecurity team is led by a Senior Director of Cybersecurity, who has over 30 years of global experience across various industries in the areas of information risk, privacy, security and the leadership of cybersecurity teams dedicated to the identification of risks and protection against potential threats as well as the swift detection, response and recovery from adverse incidents.
+Our Senior Director of Cybersecurity has earned several professional certifications including Certified Information Systems Security Professional (CISSP), Certified Information Systems Auditor (CISA), Certified in Risk & Information Systems Control (CRISC) and Certified Information Security Manager (CISM) and reports through one of our Senior Vice Presidents to our Chief Operating Officer, who is a member of the executive team.